-Three Months Ended March 31, Change
+Three Months Ended March 31, Ch Change

 (In thousands, except for percentages) 2023 2022 2023 vs. 2022

 GAAP Measures:

 Revenue \$ 9,646 \$ 7,857 \$ 1,789 23 %

 Net Loss (63,312) (16,778) (46,534) 277 %

 Key Performance Indicators:

 One-Time Revenue 8,889 6,957 1,932 28 %

 Recurring Revenue (1) 757 900 (143) (16)%

 Total Revenue \$ 9,646 \$ 7,857 \$ 1,789 23 %

 Cost of Revenues (ex.
 Depreciation) (2) (7,790) (5,829) (1,961) 34 %

 Selling, general & administrative (16,835) (5,078) (11,757) 232 %

-Adjusted EBITDA (3) \$ (27,575) \$ (14,759) (12,816) 87 %
+Adjusted EBITDA (3) (recast) (4) \$ (23,513) \$ (14,759) (8,754) 59 %

-(1) Includes revenue from licensing and sales of microbes and media.

-(2) Consists of costs of revenues from contracts with customers (exclusive of depreciation), cost of revenue from collaboration agreements (exclusive of depreciation) and cost of revenue from related party transactions (exclusive of depreciation).

-(3) Adjusted EBITDA is calculated as net loss, excluding the impact of depreciation, interest income (expense), net, stock-based compensation, change in fair value of warrant liability, change in fair value of SAFE liabilities, change in fair value of the prepaid forward contract derivative and Fixed Maturity Consideration, transaction costs on issuance of Forward Purchase Agreement derivative, transaction costs on issuance of the Forward Purchase Agreement derivative, and loss/(gain) from equity method investees, net.
+- (1) Includes revenue from licensing and sales of microbes and media. - (2) Consists of costs of revenues from contracts with customers (exclusive of depreciation), cost of revenue from collaboration agreements (exclusive of depreciation) and cost of revenue from related party transactions (exclusive of depreciation). - (3) Adjusted EBITDA is calculated as net loss, excluding the impact of depreciation, interest income, net, stock-based compensation, change in fair value of warrant liabilities, change in fair value of the FPA Put Option liability and Fixed Maturity Consideration, transaction costs on issuance of Forward Purchase Agreement, (loss) gain from equity method investees and other one-time costs related to the Business Combination and securities registration on Form S-4 and our registration statement on Form S-1.
 Adjusted EBITDA is a supplemental measure that is not a substitute for, or superior to, measures of financial performance prepared in accordance with US GAAP.
 Adjusted EBITDA does not represent, and should not be considered, an alternative to net income (loss), as determined in accordance with US GAAP.
-See "Non-GAAP Financial Measures" for additional information and reconciliation of Adjusted EBITDA to net loss, its most directly comparable US GAAP measure.
+See "Non-GAAP Financial Measures" for additional information and reconciliation of Adjusted EBITDA to net loss, its most directly comparable US GAAP measure. - (4) In the Form 10-Q for the three months ended March 31, 2023, which was initially filed with the SEC on May 15, 2023, the Company did not exclude from Adjusted EBITDA certain one-time costs related to the Business Combination and securities registration on Form S-4 and our registration statement on Form S-1 that occurred during the period.
+This represents costs incurred related to the Business Combination that do not meet the direct and incremental criteria per SEC Staff Accounting Bulletin Topic 5.A to be charged against the gross proceeds of the transaction, but are not expected to recur in the future, as well as costs incurred subsequent to deal close related to our securities registration on Form S-4 and our registration on Form S-1.
+To conform with the adjusted EBITDA measure as described above, and provide a more useful view of the Company's operating performance, the Company determined that these costs should be excluded from the adjusted EBITDA measure for the period in which they occurred.
+As such, the reconciliation of net loss to adjusted EBITDA for the three months ended March 31, 2023 in this Quarterly Report on Form 10-Q/A was recast to exclude these amounts that were incurred in the quarter ended March 31, 2023.
+The recast reconciliation of net loss to adjusted EBITDA was initially presented in the Form 10-Q for the quarter ended June 30, 2023, which was filed with the SEC on August 9, 2023.